The One Cookware Brand That Gordon Ramsay Can’t Stop Talking About

 Is HexClad Cookware Safe?

-HexClad cookware is safe for cooking on all common cooktops, including induction cooktops.
-It has a stay-cool handle for cooking on the stove, and it’s oven-safe up to 500°F, too.
+HexClad cookware is safe for cooking on all common cooktops, including induction.
+The handle stays cool to the touch when cooking on the stove, and it’s oven-safe up to 500°F, too.

 Does HexClad Cookware Contain Teflon?

 When used correctly, it’s likely that Teflon cookware is safe.
 However, when heated to extreme temperatures above 500°F, small, harmful particles may be released.
-If you’re worried about the use of Teflon in HexClad cookware, ensure you’re always using the cookware according to the manufacturer’s recommendations and consider discontinuing use if the cookware becomes scratched or damaged.
+If you’re worried about the use of Teflon in HexClad cookware, make sure you’re always using the cookware according to the manufacturer’s instructions and consider discontinuing use if the cookware becomes scratched or damaged.

-While HexClad uses Teflon on many of their products, they use a Teflon-free ceramic coating for products intended to be used at higher temperatures, such as their roasting pan, BBQ grill pan, and Dutch oven.
+While HexClad uses Teflon on many of their products, they use a Teflon-free ceramic coating for cookware that is intended to be used at higher temperatures, such as their roasting pan, BBQ grill pan, and Dutch oven.

 Is HexClad Better than Stainless Steel Cookware?

 HexClad is stainless steel cookware, at least partially.
 The little peaks on the cookware are made of stainless steel, which provides even heat distribution.
 When compared to true stainless steel cookware, HexClad is just as durable, and it has the advantage of being nonstick.
-HexClad and most stainless steel cookware can be used on all cooktops to cook any food.
-Many people choose stainless steel for its searing abilities, something HexClad also does well.
+HexClad and most stainless steel cookware can be used on all cooktops and many people choose stainless steel for its searing abilities, something HexClad also does well.

-When it comes to being nonstick, HexClad wins out.
-Sometimes food can stick to stainless steel cookware, especially if you don’t preheat the pan enough, but you won’t likely have this problem with HexClad.
+When it comes to the nonstick properties, HexClad wins out.
+Sometimes food can stick to stainless steel cookware, especially if you don’t preheat the pan enough, but you likely won’t have this problem with HexClad.

-In many ways, HexClad and stainless steel are very similar, but HexClad can be more expensive, especially when it’s not on sale.
-People who just want a simple pan that can do the job without shelling out a lot of money might prefer stainless steel, while people who are looking for a high-performance pan and are willing to pay the price will probably prefer HexClad.
+As far as finances go, HexClad can be more expensive than stainless steel, especially when it’s not on sale.
+People who just want a simple pan that can do the job without shelling out a lot of money might prefer stainless steel, while people who are looking for a high-performance pan and have the budget will probably prefer HexClad.

 Is HexClad Better than Nonstick Cookware?

-HexClad has a Teflon nonstick coating in the valleys of its peaks and valleys design.
-This results in the whole product being nonstick.
-It also solves some of the problems many people face with nonstick cookware, such as its vulnerability to scratches.
-HexClad is very durable, and it’s metal utensil-safe, too, so you don’t have to worry about scratching it the same way you do with traditional nonstick cookware.
-HexClad also sears food better than nonstick cookware.
+HexClad has a Teflon nonstick coating in the valleys of its hexagonal design.
+This results in the whole product being nonstick, and also solves some of the problems many people face with nonstick cookware, such as its vulnerability to scratches.
+HexClad is very durable, and it’s metal utensil-safe, too, so you don’t have to worry about scratching it the same way you do with traditional nonstick.
+HexClad also sears food better than nonstick cookware because of its stainless steel elements.

-Traditional nonstick cookware beats HexClad out only when it comes to price.
-You can find many nonstick cookware products at a much lower price point than HexClad, so that is best for people on a budget.
+Traditional nonstick cookware beats HexClad only when it comes to price.
+You can find many nonstick cookware products at a much lower prices than HexClad.
 If you have the budget, however, HexClad is the better option.
-It’s nonstick, it’s durable, and it provides a superior cooking experience.
+It’s nonstick, it’s more durable, and it provides a superior cooking experience.

 Where Can You Buy HexClad?

 HexClad is available at many retailers, including its direct site, Amazon, Walmart, and Target.
-You’ll also sometimes find the brand at Costco, although the selection is quite small.
+You’ll also sometimes find the brand at Costco, although the selection is quite limited.

 Is HexClad Cookware Worth it?

 HexClad is worth it for the home cook who is ready to invest in high-quality cookware.
-The price is comparable to other high-end cookware brands, but it combines the best features of stainless steel and nonstick cookware for even more durability.
 It’s scratch-resistant, it has good temperature control, and it creates a good sear.
-The brand offers all of the essential cookware items, such as pots, pans, and roasters, so you can outfit your whole kitchen in HexClad.
+The price is comparable to other high-end cookware brands, but it combines the best features of stainless steel and nonstick cookware for even more durability and value for your dollar.

 The Best Items to Buy from HexClad